SM0718/event-website/README.md

+Need to login to see the event details and all

 Events Dashboard
 The Events Dashboard is a React application that allows users to view, join, and manage events.
 It utilizes the NextUI component library for a modern and responsive design and Lucide React for scalable vector icons.
 The application fetches event data from a backend API and provides functionalities such as joining and leaving events.